tmo1/sms-ie/README.md

  - Import: Click the `Import` button, then select an import source.
  - Export: Click the `Export` button, then select an export destination.

+These operations can take some time for large numbers of messages.
+The app will report the total number of messages imported or exported upon successful conclusion.

 ### Permissions